Gordini GTX Storm Trooper II Review

 Warmth

 The Storm Trooper II is a warm glove.
 It is packed with synthetic insulation, including plenty in the fingers.
 Our test included cold days with temperatures around zero F and high winds in Jackson Hole and British Columbia, and our testers never hesitated to reach for this glove when the weather forecast predicted cold conditions.
 We can't say the same thing about other gloves in our review.
 These gloves will keep your hands and fingers warm on most days of the season.
-When the temps drop below zero Fahrenheit, these gloves aren't quite enough, but the zippered pocket on the back of the palm holds a handwarmer pouch.
+When the temps drop below zero Fahrenheit, these gloves aren't quite enough, but the zippered pocket on the back of the palm holds a hand warmer pouch.

 The inside of the glove features a soft fleece lining, adding warmth and comfort.
 Of note, the cuff gauntlet is not insulated, which was actually a plus in the eyes of some of our gear testers, as it reduced bulk that could otherwise impede wrist movement.
-The glove also features a wrist cinch to keep out cold drafts that is easy to pull tight and to release with gloved hands.
+The glove also features a wrist cinch to keep out cold drafts that is easy to pull tight and release with gloved hands.

 Dexterity

 These aren't as dexterous as some of the more refined gloves in our review.
-Thick synthetic insulation through the fingertips kept us warm, but also prevented us from using our fingers for more detailed tasks like searching through a pocket or pulling zippers with small tabs.
+Thick synthetic insulation through the fingertips kept us warm but also prevented us from using our fingers for more detailed tasks like searching through a pocket or pulling zippers with small tabs.
 For example, a tester had to put their hood up on a windy and cold chairlift ride and tried to pull the cinch cords on their jacket's hood, but had to remove these gloves to do so, leading to cold hands.

 Over time, the thick insulation packs down slightly where the fingers bend, adding dexterity to the glove after a short break-in period of 5-7 days.
 Even after that, these gloves aren't the most useful for people who need to use their hands or who like to fiddle around with gear all day.
 They are dexterous enough for most resort skiers, but for ski patrollers, backcountry skiers, or parents who might need to open pockets and make adjustments every chairlift ride, we'd recommend a different glove with more refined dexterity.